 LINC: Is a new Intergenerational after school club that is looking for volunteers, 55 and older, to meet 1.5 hour per week for 6 weeks with a small group of students from the elementary schools in Sudbury.
 For more information call Judy Battat, Intergenerational Coordinator at 978-443-3055

 FISH brochure.
-Fish is here for you whenever you need to get to a medical appointment and family and friends are not available.
+Friends in Service Helping (FISH) is here for you whenever you need to get to a medical appointment and family and friends are not available.
 To learn more about this program, including contact information, download the brochure.

-Friendly Visitor brochure.
-Friendly Visitor brochure.
+Friendly visit brochure Friendly Visitor brochure.
 Friendly visitors are volunteers who reach out to their neighbors to offer friendship, company, conversation and a listening ear.
 Download the brochure to learn more about this program.

-Medical Equipment Loan Closet brochure.
+Loan closet brochure.
 A program of the Sudbury Senior Center that offers medical equipment on loan.

-Senior Center brochure.
-This brochure provides an overview of the programs and services offered by the center.
+Senior Center Brochure.
+Learn all about the programs and services offered by Sudbury Senior Center.

 Lower Your Risk of a Fall.
-PDF handout that provides guidance and resources to lower your risk of a fall.
+A PDF handout that provides guidance and resources to lower your risk of a fall.